bentomhall/nih-system/homebrewery/world/geography.md

 element-born | genasi
 **Non-playable** | -----
 goblin| goblin/hobgoblin &dagger;
-ika-ika| fish-folk
+ika-ika| fish folk
-mkhulu| mind flayer
-kalasaa | merfolk
+kalasaa | triton

 &dagger; The goblin lineage is a complex one, with a tribally-shared memory/thinking space.
 Not a hive mind, but more like one person bleeding into another within the tribe.
 This makes them *genetically* ADHD.
 As well as literally smarter together than apart.
 They naturally pour some of their shared energy into a few individuals, transforming them into larger "hobgoblins" that are less prone to the tide-like enthusiasms because they have more distance from the shared memory space.
 }}